 What is clear is that choosing the best laundry detergent for your needs is a pain.

 Never fear!
 Nebraska Home Appliance is here to save the day!
-(Or at least save you time and money.)
-We’re going to walk you through the various types of detergents on the store shelf and the marketing language they use, to help you decide which laundry detergent is right for you.
+Finding the right laundry detergent will save you money and time, while protecting both your clothes and your washing machine, so to help you choose, we’re going to walk you through the various types of detergents you’ll find and the marketing language they use.

 Luckily, all three have nearly the same cleaning power.
 Liquid detergents may be just slightly better than their counterparts when it comes to cleaning, but powder detergents have been known to treat certain stains—such as blood and ground-in dirt—better.
 Pods come in third.
 The difference is barely noticeable in most cases though, so when choosing among these varieties, you’re really deciding among the following qualities:

 |Shelf Life||Longer than a year||6 months – a year||Longer than a year|